An appraisal report is a thought process that concludes an opinion of value.

 If you are ever involved in a civil case.

-Generally, a home inspection report will discuss the amenities and the necessities of the home: air conditioning (weather permitting), electrical services, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.
+Generally, a home inspection report will discuss the amenities and the requirements of the property: air conditioning (weather permitting), electrical services, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, exposed insulation, walls, floors, ceilings, windows, then the foundation, basement and other visible structures.

 Appraisals use comparable sales which are valid resources.

-Also, the appraisal looks at other factors like condition, neighborhood and building costs.
+Also, the appraisal checks other factors like condition, location and building prices.

 All a CMA does is generate a "ball park figure."